 - Grand Theft of the First Degree: You can be charged with this offense if the property you allegedly took was worth more than $100,000.
 It may also apply if you stole cargo worth more than $50,000 or committed theft using a vehicle that caused over $1000 in property and real estate damage.
 If found guilty, you could go to prison for up to 30 years and pay a $10,000 fine.

 Call a Tampa Theft Defense Lawyer for Help

 Any type of Florida theft charge can send you to jail and leave you with a criminal record that harms your future.
-This is why you need a Tampa criminal defense lawyer who will help you mount a strong defense and/or advocate for lesser charges so that you can move on from your mistake.
-If you’ve been arrested for petit or grand theft, call Sulte Law Firm right away at (813) 223-4343.
+This is why you need a Tampa theft defense lawyer who will help you mount a strong defense and/or advocate for lesser charges so that you can move on from your mistake.
+If you’ve been arrested for petit or grand theft, call a theft defense lawyer at Sulte Law Firm right away at (813) 223-4343.

 What is the Difference Between Theft and Burglary?

 Burglary is similar to theft in that it is a property crime.
 However, what makes it different is that it involves trespassing on someone else’s property with the intent to commit an offense or a forcible felony, which involves the use or threat of physical violence.